 What Roads are Open this Time of Year?

 All eastern entrances to the park are closed.
 The Going-to-the-Sun Road is open to Rising Sun.
 Weather permitting, the road will remain open through Sunday, October 18, and close on Monday, October 19.
 The closure gate will then move to either Avalanche Creek or Lake McDonald Lodge, as dictated by weather.

-Fall in Glacier National Park can be a wonderful time to visit, however, visitors at this time of year have to be more self-sufficient when they are in the park.
+Fall can still be a wonderful time to visit, however, visitors at this time of year have to be more self-sufficient when they are in the park.
 Generally, the park is a lot quieter, wildlife is more active, and the trees are turning colors.
-On the west side of the park, the trees begin changing color mid September, and on the east side, fall color appears more towards the end of September and beginning of October.
+On the west side of the park, the trees begin changing color mid-September.
 The last color change is when the larch trees (a deciduous conifer that loses its needles), mainly on the west side of the park, turns a gold color in mid October.
 Sometimes the best road for viewing the larches is on Hwy 2 around the southern boundary of the park.